kinoshitayoshihiro/composer2/README.md

 Import the resulting ``groove.mid`` into your DAW (Ableton, Logic, etc.).
-Velocity humanisation stays within MIDI 1–127 while micro timing deviations are clipped to ±45 ticks so alignment remains manageable.
+Velocity humanisation stays within MIDI 1–127 while micro timing deviations are clipped to ±30 ticks by default so alignment remains manageable.

 ### Groove Sampler v2